 This course will explore applications of developmental psychology to issues pertaining to improving the well-being of children and their families.
 Topics include: The quality of child care, patterns and ranges of normal child behaviors, child-rearing practices, developmentally challenged children, legal and public-policy issues.

-Assessment: 100% coursework.

 Prerequisite: PSYC1001